namansnegi/Image-Finder-Project/README.md

      ```bash
      python scripts/train_save.py
      ```
+     I have already executed this file and the models and the artefacts have been saved.
+Only run this file if you want to retrain the machine learning model

 2. **Retrieve Similar Images**:
    - Retrieve similar images based on an input image URL:
      ```bash
      python scripts/retrieve_similar_images.py /path/to/model_data "https://example.com/path/to/input_image.jpg"
+     ```
+     In the current folder structure the command will be:
+     ```bash
+     python scripts/retrieve_similar_images.py scripts/output "https://example.com/path/to/input_image.jpg"
      ```

 3. **Run Jupyter Notebook**: